 Notes:

-1. To detect phase faults on the electricity distribution network and within the generator installation (directional control may be required).
+- 1. To detect phase faults on the electricity distribution network and within the generator installation (directional control may be required). - 2 To detect earth faults within the generator installation. - 3 To detect earth faults on the electricity distribution network.